wallaru/wallaru/README.md

 ![](https://komarev.com/ghpvc/?username=wallaru&color=f3bf78)

-whisp if you need something. i have public chat off
+<b>whisp if you need something. i have public chat off</b>

+a) i am a loud and proud fire wizard in wizard101

+b) yes you can add me. please do